maxmcd/gRPSQLite/README.md

 ```

-_Yes copy the newline to force execution of the last line_
+_You want to copy the newline to force execution of the last line_

 Then you can ctrl-c the third terminal, execute it again, and see that the data is still there: